intellectivelab/docs.intellectivelab.com/_docs/unity/configuration/datasources/sharepoint/authcode.md

 ```

 # Create App Registration
-To create App Registration  in Azure Portal for new Untiy connector Authorization Code flow:
+To create App Registration  in Azure Portal for new Unity connector Authorization Code flow:

  - Login to [Azure Portal](https://portal.azure.com) with your domain admin account
  - Navigate to `Azure Active Directory > App registrations`: